Teaching Central America Advisors

 Reporter, writing teacher, and author of The Far Away Brothers: Two Young Migrants and The Making of an American Life.
 (Available also in a young readers edition.)
 Her work most often concerns issues related to youth, migration, the environment, and her home state of California.
 Learn more.

 Cindy Mata is a proud Guanaca, who was born in El Salvador and moved to the United States as a young child.
-She is a former high school and middle school history teacher and is currently the director of the University of California, Irvine (UCI) History Project.
-Her current work involves providing high-quality professional development for history and Ethnic Studies educators in California.
-A particular area of focus of her work and academic pursuits focuses on how to best infuse Central American Studies in K-12 classrooms.
+She is a former high school and middle school history teacher, and served as the director of the University of California, Irvine (UCI) History Project.
+Her work involves providing high-quality professional development for history and Ethnic Studies educators in California.
+A particular area of focus of her work and academic pursuits focuses on how to best infuse Central American Studies in K–12 classrooms.
+Read about the Framework for Teaching Central American Studies in K–12 that she co-authored.

 Yajaira M. Padilla